|

 RECOMMENDED TEXTS:

-Galvan, Jose L. (2009).
-Writing Literature Reviews.
+Galvan, Jose L. (2013).
+Writing literature reviews.
 CA: Pyrczak Publishing.

 Orcher, L.T.
 (2007).
-Conducting a Survey for the Term Project.
+Conducting a survey for the term project.
 CA: Pyrczak Publishing.

 COURSE DESCRIPTION AND OBJECTIVES